guoyu07/team-danger-mouse/README.md

 Any command can be given a `repeat` parameter, which can be `"forever"` or an int.
 All commands other than `sleep` and `raw` can be given an `amp` parameter: 0 is silent, 1 is normal volume; `synth`, `effect`, and `progn` pass on the `amp` to its subcommands (although if they have an `amp` of their own it takes precedence).

+**Warning:** The `raw` command allows arbitrary code execution on the machine running Sonic Pi!
+You probably shouldn't expose that to the public Internet.